yanjustino/ellis/README.md

 Then, Bob can generate this Json as a File using the command **`ellis eject -k {jwk-file-name}`** and send it to Alice, who can store and decrypt this file with his key.
 These steps describe the ellis life cycle

-# Troble storing secrets
-Production secrets shouldn't be used for development or test.
-In addition, secrets should not be implanted with the application.
-Now consider that your application needs to run in different environments and that for each one it needs a different secret.
-In this context, your application needs to manage different keys or it will carry several messages with secret managers to establish a communication.
-Was there a simple way?

 # Who was James H. Ellis
 James Henry Ellis (25 September 1924 – 25 November 1997) was a British engineer and **cryptographer**.
 In 1970, while working at the Government Communications Headquarters (GCHQ) in Cheltenham, he conceived of the possibility of "non-secret encryption", more commonly termed **public-key cryptography**.